Razat94/learngit/README.md

 ### How to show commit details by SHA
 ` $ git show SHA `
 > To see some abbreviated stats for each commit: ` $ git show SHA --stat `

+> To see the HEAD commit, enter: git show HEAD

 ### How to show the content of a particular file from a specific commit: